 And with that, she was on a mission.

-A few days ago, Cass sent me what she had been working on – the ultimate Pitch and Publication Tracker for freelance writers.
+Within days, Cass sent me what she had been working on – the ultimate Pitch and Publication Tracker for freelance writers.

 It’s built in Airtable, which is like the ultimate spreadsheet database (think Excel but on some serious performance enhancing drugs).